Starcounter/Starcounter.Uniform/README.md

 Requires Starcounter 2.4.0.6535 or later and .NET Framework 4.6.1.

 ## How to use
-First, in your Starcounter app project, install Starcounter.Uniform with NuGet: `Install-Package Starcounter.Uniform` and add a reference to `Starcounter.Uniform.dll`.
+In your Starcounter app project, install Starcounter.Uniform with NuGet: `Install-Package Starcounter.Uniform`.

 This library provides helping method for a variety of uniform components and way to use it is slightly different for each one of them.